Conversion Therapy

 The American Psychological Association (APA) does not recognize conversion therapy as an effective or legitimate form of therapy.
 Conversion therapies are not researched-based behavioral health treatments or psychiatric treatments, and no reputable psychological association condones their use.

-Most American psychological associations condemn conversion practices.
+Most American psychological associations condemn conversion therapy practices.
 The American Psychiatric Association issued a formal statement that opposes conversion therapy and similar interventions, stating, "no credible evidence exists that any mental health intervention can reliably and safely change sexual orientation; nor, from a mental health perspective, does sexual orientation need to be changed."

 Conversion therapy refers to psychological interventions aimed at changing an individual's sexual orientation, gender identity, or gender expression.
 For example, conversion therapy may involve efforts to change a person's sexual orientation from homosexual or bisexual to heterosexual.

 Conversion therapy may also focus on changing a person's gender identity from transgender or non-binary to cisgender (the gender that matches the sex a person was assigned at birth).
-Therapies focused on changing sexual orientation, gender identity, and gender expression lack scientific credibility and can harm LGBTQ individuals who have received conversion therapy.
+Conversion therapies focused on changing sexual orientation, gender identity, and gender expression lack scientific credibility and can harm LGBTQ individuals who have received conversion therapy.

-Other terms for conversion therapy
+Other terms for conversion therapies

 Conversion therapy may be referred to by other names, such as: